-A range of health professionals may be able to help you in managing your arthritis.
-These include:
+A range of health professionals are able to help you manage your arthritis.
+These may include:

 Different types of arthritis are treated by different medications.
 Some arthritis medications aim to reduce pain and inflammation.
 Others can slow down damage to joints in some types of arthritis.